 Different Types of Newspaper Articles for Freelancers

-Freelancers who want to try their hand at journalism generally follow the established process of pitching editors, much like in the magazine industry.
-Knowing what kind of article to pitch is obviously important.
+Freelancers who want to try their hand at journalism tend to follow the established process of pitching editors, much like in the magazine industry.
+Knowing what kind of article to pitch is important.
 Here are a few of the most common types of newspaper articles.

 News writing is the basic news reporting you’ll find in print.
-News writing explains the who, what, when, where and why of noteworthy items.
+News writing explains the who, what, when, where, and why of noteworthy items.
 The length will vary, as will the subject matter.
-Generally, the news is covered by a staff writer as it occurs, but freelancers may be able to slant recent news into a feature article or research the news event more in-depth.
+A staff writer usually covers the news as it occurs.
+However, freelancers may be able to slant recent news into a feature article or research the news event more in-depth.

 There's also the possibility of a scoop – the stars align and you know something has occurred that no one else is aware of yet.
 But it's only a matter of time, so a freelancer would have to work at lightning speed to produce a quality article accepted for publication.
 Pitching the idea alone won't work – now you've just given away your scoop.

 Think of sponsored content as something like advertising.
-It looks like editorial content and it reads like editorial content but, in fact, it's paid for by an advertiser and it's intended to promote the advertiser's service or product.
+It looks like editorial content and reads like editorial content.
+But, it's paid for by an advertiser and is intended to promote their service or product.
 An auto manufacturer or dealership might buy a page dedicated to a piece about road travel.
 And, of course, the copy would mention that the manufacturer's or dealer's new model would be ideal for a road trip and why.